TERREMEMBER/znbase/docs/content/stable/tools/sql-workbench.md

 - Editing, inserting, and deleting data directly in the query result view
 - Running queries in console mode

-In this section, you'll learn how to connect SQL Workbench/J with all of the YugabyteDB APIs on a local cluster.
-SQL Workbench/J works without any issues with YugabyteDB because the YugabyteDB APIs are compatible at the wire protocol level with databases already supported by SQL Workbench/J.
+In this section, you'll learn how to connect SQL Workbench/J with all of the ZNbaseDB APIs on a local cluster.
+SQL Workbench/J works without any issues with ZNbaseDB because the ZNbaseDB APIs are compatible at the wire protocol level with databases already supported by SQL Workbench/J.

 ## Before you begin

-To use SQL Workbench/J with YugabyteDB, you need to have YugabyteDB up and running, the required Java Runtime Environment (JRE), and the required PostgreSQL JDBC driver.
+To use SQL Workbench/J with ZNbaseDB, you need to have ZNbaseDB up and running, the required Java Runtime Environment (JRE), and the required PostgreSQL JDBC driver.

-### YugabyteDB
+### ZNbaseDB

-Your YugabyteDB cluster should be up and running.
-If you are new to YugabyteDB, you can quickly create a local cluster by following the steps in [Quick start](../../../quick-start/install).
+Your ZNbaseDB cluster should be up and running.
+If you are new to ZNbaseDB, you can quickly create a local cluster by following the steps in [Quick start](../../../quick-start/install).

 ### Java runtime environment (JRE)